 Medicare's payment policy for 76519 is notoriously confusing.
 First, an optometrist performs this procedure before cataract surgery for reimbursement.
-When you submit claims for ophthalmic biometry \square CPT® codes 76516 and 76519 \square to carriers, you should document the presence of a cataract and the plan for removing it.
+When you submit claims for ophthalmic biometry -- CPT codes 76516 and 76519 -- to carriers, you should document the presence of a cataract and your plan for removing it.
 Make sure there is a written order by the provider in the patient's chart for the A-scan.